Coaches are an integral part of the culture and team sports environment with Squamish Minor Hockey.

 - Enter our unique access code: 4G4MS59ST3

 Once the review has been completed, your Criminal Record Check will be submitted directly to Squamish Minor Hockey Association.

 If you have any questions regarding these requirements, please contact Conny Bonthron, SMHA Registrar, at [email protected].

 Ongoing Coaching Training & Development

 Squamish Minor Hockey Association also offers coach mentorship, on-ice development training and coaching seminars provided by our Technical Director of Hockey.
-On-ice support includes collaborative hands-on support and development for coaches and players during team practices.
+On-ice support includes collaborative, hands-on support and development for coaches and players during team practices.
 We also host several coaching seminars throughout the season.
-Seminar topics include efficient and effective practice planning, technical skill teaching and correction (biomechanics of shooting, skating, passing), developing hockey IQ, implementing team structures, special team systems, creating offense, and developing defense.
+Seminar topics include efficient and effective practice planning, technical skill teaching and correction (biomechanics of shooting, skating, and passing), developing hockey IQ, implementing team structures, and special team systems, creating offense, and developing defense.
 The intention of the seminars is to create an interactive environment that promotes learning through discussion and collaboration.